Creative Commons

 A statistical technique called cluster analysis was used on all these factors to divide towns into seven roughly equal groups.
 The groups were then named and described:

 Most likely (but not for certain) for later classifications the same weights were re-used from an earlier classification without re-doing the cluster analysis.
-In any case the Kind of Community classification was not updated at all after 1985.
+In any case the Kind Of Community classification was not updated at all after 1985.

-Even though it's still available, the old Kind of Community classification should be used warily.
-A lot has changed in the last 20 years, so Ipswich may not fit into the Resort/Retirement and Artistic group any more.
-And that group may have never been particularly useful even when it was current.
+Ipswich may well not fit into the "Resort/Retirement and Artistic" group any more.
+Furthermore, that group may have never been particularly meaningful even when the overall scheme was current.
 That group is the smallest cluster identified, the size of the group shrank significantly over a short time (46 to 40 towns just from 1984 to 1985), the towns in the group seem remarkably dissimilar, the group is the last of the seven clusters defined, and unlike all the other groups its name tries to combine several things.
-Resort/Retirement and Artistic might have originally been the "miscellaneous" group for towns that didn't fit into any of the other groups.
-Furthermore there's the suspicion that Ipswich was grouped into Resort/Retirement and Artistic more because of its large geographic size and very low permanent population density due to summer homes, marsh land, state owned land, farms, reservations, and great estates than because of any other factor.
+In more blunt terms, it seems likely that Resort/Retirement and Artistic was the original "miscellaneous" group for towns that didn't fit into any of the other groups.
+And there's the suspicion that Ipswich was grouped into Resort/Retirement and Artistic simply because of its large geographic size and very low permanent population density (due to summer homes, marsh land, state owned land, farms, reservations, and great estates), not because of any wider variety of factors.

-(North America> USA> Massachusetts> Boston> North Shore> Ipswich)
+(North America> USA> Massachusetts> Boston Metro North> Ipswich)

 Email comments to Chuck Kollars

-All content on this Personal Website (including text, photographs, audio files, and any other original works), Some Rights Reserved unless otherwise noted, are available to anyone for re-use (reproduction, modification, derivation, distribution, etc.) for any non-commercial purpose under a Creative Commons License.
+All content on this Personal Website (including text, photographs, audio files, and any other original works), unless otherwise noted on individual webpages, are available to anyone for re-use (reproduction, modification, derivation, distribution, etc.) for any non-commercial purpose under a Creative Commons License.